Show Story

 Natalie said yes.

-What Martin Said After
+What Martin Said

 After the noise settled — it took a minute — Martin brought himself back.

-Something along the lines of: "I've been doing this segment for years.
+His response was something along the lines of: "I've been doing this segment for years.
 That has never happened.
 That has never happened to me."

-Then: "I need everybody to understand — I did not know.
+And then, because he's a comedian and the room was his: "I need everybody to understand — I did not know.
 I want credit for reading a room but I did not know what was in his pocket."

-The laughter after that was different from before.
+The laughter after that was different than before.
 Looser.
 The room had just been through something real together, and Martin naming his own shock was the pressure valve that let it turn back into a show.

 But for a few minutes, it wasn't a show.
 It was something else.